 Manual Handling Training

 Our manual handling package is a combined theoretical and practical session that looks at informing participants on the theoretical basics and developing their skills in the practical application of best practice manual handling techniques.
+Participants are trained to understand the following:

 - What is Manual Handling?